-$\Delta = VALUE{BRP SALE} - VALUE{BRP PURCHASE}$
+$\Delta = VALUE{BRP\ SALE} - VALUE{BRP\ PURCHASE}$

-2nd gate closure for bilateral trade is 24:00 next working day after the delivery day.
+2nd gate closure for bilateral trade is at 24:00 next working day after the delivery day.
 The matching process will, between the 1st and 2nd gate closure, be as follows:

-• Hours where there is a match:

-- The involved BRPs shall immediately after the 1st gate closure receive a final confirmation report (fCNF) for those hours where there is a match - Hours where match is achieved by acceptance of the counterpart's values: - The BRPs have the possibility to manually accept to use the counterparts' values for hours where there is no match on the Online Service.
-The BRP may do this hour by hour or for a longer time period in the same operation - Both BRPs have equal rights to accept to use the counterparts' values.
+- ISPs where there is a match: - The involved BRPs shall immediately after the 1st gate closure receive a final confirmation report (fCNF) for those ISPs where there is a match. - ISPs where match is achieved by acceptance of the counterpart's values: - The BRPs have the possibility to manually accept to use the counterparts' values for ISPs where there is no match on the Online Service.
+The BRP may do this ISP by ISP or for a longer time period in the same operation. - Both BRPs have equal rights to accept to use the counterparts' values.
 This is based on the "first come first serve" principle.
-The values can only be corrected once between 1st and 2nd gate closure - For hours where one of the BRPs has chosen to accept the counterpart's values, a fCNF will be sent short time after acceptance - After the 2nd gate closure (24:00 next working day after the delivery day): - o fCNF will be sent for the bilateral trades of the previous day.
+The values can only be corrected once between 1st and 2nd gate closure. - For ISPs where one of the BRPs has chosen to accept the counterpart's values, a fCNF will be sent short time after acceptance. - After the 2nd gate closure (24:00 next working day after the delivery day): - o fCNF will be sent for the bilateral trades of the previous day.

-5.4.1.4 Reporting Schedule BRP
+5.4.1.3 Reporting Schedule BRP

-Counterpart

-Responsibility Before gate closure Short time after gate closure Delivery day + 1 at 24:00 CET

-Report bilateral trade 1 TSO / eSett
+Counterpart Responsibility Before gate closure Short time after gate closure Delivery day + 1 at 24:00 CET Report bilateral trade 1 eSett Report regulation bids for up and down regulation 2 TSO Accept the counterparty's values for bilateral trade 3 BRP

-Report production plans 2

-Report regulation bids for up and down regulation 3 TSO

-Update production plans (Sweden)

-Accept the counterparty's values for bilateral trade 5 BRP